-Like the Indoor Recreation Center, this project will utilize alternate bids.
-The base plan includes renovating the existing facility and is estimated to cost \$6,758,500.
-An alternate bid will be sought for the addition on the southeast corner of the facility.
-The full plan of the project which includes renovating the existing facility and addition is \$8,444,600.
+Similar to the indoor recreation center, this project will utilize alternate bids.
+The base plan includes renovating the existing facility and an upgraded elevator for the project.
+An alternate bid will be sought for an addition to the southeast corner of the facility.